 The intelligent Australian Shepherd are a hard-working dog breed that uses barking, nipping, and eye contact to drive the herd one way or another.
 By the way, they may herd anything, including the family; if they have not been shown who is the pack leader, they may still try and herd young children about as well.

-The Lab Australian Shepherd Mix — AKA the Aussiedor
+The Australian Shepherd Labrador Mix — AKA the Aussiedor

 - Weight – 50–120 pounds